What is circadian rhythm disorder?

 There are several key things that can impact your circadian rhythm.
 Circadian rhythm disorder can be categorized by the things that can impact your body’s natural rhythm and cause continuous or occasional interruptions to your sleep.

-Jet lag is the most common cause of circadian rhythm disorder.
+- Jet lag – jet lag is the most common cause of circadian rhythm disorder.
 When you travel across time zones, symptoms of the disorder can become present and can last upwards of a week.

-Irregular sleep-wake rhythm is defined by a patient's inability to establish a normal sleep pattern, no matter how hard they try.
-Bedtimes can vary throughout a 24-hour period and this leads to the similar symptoms as jet lag.
+- Irregular sleep-wake rhythm – irregular sleep-wake rhythm is defined by a patient's inability to establish a normal sleep pattern, no matter how hard they try.
+Bedtimes can vary throughout a 24-hour period, and this leads to the similar symptoms as jet lag.

 Most often, extreme tiredness and lack of alertness are key symptoms of a circadian rhythm disorder.
 Other symptoms can include: